 What Causes Heat Damage?

 Heat damage can lead to permanent damage.
 High or excessive heat can permanently break the disulfide bonds and protein cross-links within hair strands.
-These links and bonds are what gives hair its strength.
+These links and bonds are what give hair its strength.
 Many heat sources are damaging to hai, including UV / sunlight and heated tools like blow dryers, heated rollers, hot curling irons, and flat irons.
 Even radiator heat and central heating during the winter can lead to hair damage.
 What’s the common link?
 All of these heat sources cause vital moisture to be stripped from our hair.

 How Do You Know If Your Hair Has Heat Damage?